 The County's Public Works Department is responsible for the operation and maintenance of the stormwater drainage systems of Lexington County.
-The Public Works Department also ensures that construction and development complies with the County's Stormwater Management Ordinance, Flood Damage Prevention Ordinance, and Land Development Manual.
+The Land Development Department ensures that construction and development complies with the County's Stormwater Management Ordinance, Flood Damage Prevention Ordinance, and Land Development Manual.
 The stormwater regulations comply with the NPDES requirements from the EPA.
 Additionally, the Department develops engineering plans, and bids and installs capital drainage improvements projects.